greilick-industries/rcatc-scripts-grblhal/README.md

 G65 P231
 ```

 The tool is now synced and the TLO recorded.
-These values will persist and be tracked
-for the remainder of your session.
+These values will persist and be tracked for the remainder of your session.

+The TLO is employed using `G43.1`.
+You can reset the work Z at any time after the current tool has been measured.
+Each
+subsequent tool change and measurement will adust the tool length offset accordingly.

 If at any time during your session the tool gets out of sync through an unexpected stop
 in the middle of a tool change cycle, follow the same steps before resuming operations.